us4useu/us4r-user-docs/docs/content/manufacturer_guidelines.md

 The device has no elements sensitive to a 50Hz/60Hz magnetic field.

+**§ 15.105 Information to the user.**

+~~This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.~~

 ## Other conditions and recommendations

 It is advised that the device operate at room temperature and at